vladistan/blog_v-lad_org/src/pages/codebreaker2018_task1/index.md

   * `PING` - ransomeware again sends a message to the server,  this time with it's just a victim_ip and victim_id signed using the same method
   * `PONG` - server responds with an ACK of some sort
   * `BYE` - finally ransomware sends the final message which just a signature of the last ACK received from the server

+*NOTE* The names of these messages are completely made up by me.
+As typical in reverse engineering scenarios we don't know the actual names of the variables and constants used by original programmers.
+This could be viewed as both a good and a bad thing.
+Having look at considerable amount of bad source code, sometimes bad source code is worse than not having a source code at all.
+Combination of modern optimizing compilers that clean up and remove redundancies and streamline code and modern reverse engineering tools that show graphs of basic blogs like ones shown above give a lot of insight into internal workings of the software.

 The protocol looks pretty naive and convoluted, probably the attackers are trying to guard against replay attacks and substituted malware code.